Top 10 Things To Do In Lisbon

 10. Eat and Drink Like There’s No Tomorrow

-9. Getting Lost in the Alleys of Alfama
+9. Get Lost in Alfama’s Alleys

-Once a posh neighborhood, Alfama’s labyrinth of charmingly run-down alleys attracted fishermen in search of cheap real estate by the river when the aristocrats moved out.
+Once a posh neighborhood, Alfama’s labyrinth of charmingly run-down alleys attracted fishermen searching for cheap real estate by the river when the aristocrats moved out.
 Part of the fun of exploring Alfama is simply getting lost as you wander from one alley to another and watch the locals go about their daily routines.
 Hiding in this maze is the beautiful Spanish-style church of Sao Miguel while further out is Lisbon’s main cathedral – the Se – built on the site of a former mosque to mark Lisbon’s capture from Moorish hands.

 As enjoyable as exploring Lisbon by foot may be (and it is), getting up its steep hills can be mighty hard.
 Can you imagine the effort it sometimes takes locals to simply buy a carton of milk or visit relatives?
 Actually, you don’t have to!
-Lisbon’s lifts – the elevadores – are a marvel of engineering considering most were built in the mid 19th century.
-Initially using water to get the carriage up and down, upgrades were later made to steam power and finally to electricity.
+Lisbon’s lifts – the elevadores – are a marvel of engineering, considering most were built in the mid 19th century.
+Initially, water was used to get the carriage up and down, but upgrades were later made to steam power and finally to electricity.
 These iconic lifts still connect the lower parts of the city center with the upper districts.
 From the gothically-fashioned Elevador de Santa Justa in the Baixa to the steep Elevador da Bica to the Bairro Alto, be sure to ride in style and consider purchasing the Lisbon Card to ride as many as your heart (and feet) desire.

 7. See What’s Fresh at the Market

-6. Admire the Riverside Architecture in Belem
+6. Admire Belem’s Riverside Architecture

 Located about 30 km outside of Lisbon, the village of Sintra was the summer home of the royal Portuguese family and where you can travel back in time for the day.
 Sintra’s wealth of attractions has the making of a memorable day trip from Lisbon, but without a doubt, its top highlight is a visit to the Palacio da Pena – the Royal Palace.
 With brightly colored towers rising from the forest and a series of bridges and ramparts connecting them, the royal palace looks like something out of a Hollywood movie.
-It was only built during the 19th century so the royal family had very little time to wear this place out before having to flee at the outbreak of the 1910 revolution.
+It was only built during the 19th century, so the royal family had very little time to wear this place out before fleeing at the outbreak of the 1910 revolution.
 The result is a well-kept palace where visitors are rewarded with a vivid glimpse into royal life at the time, complete with all the luxury items, ex-modern gadgets, and the likes.

 4. Ride the Scenic #28 Tram